Megesh07/EdgeFlexAI/README.md

 ### Files
 * `EdgeFlex_AI.ipynb`: The main Jupyter Notebook containing all the code and analysis for Week 1.
 * `Datasets/`: Folder containing the raw data (tracked using Git LFS).

-### Next Steps
-With the data fully prepared, Week 2 will focus on building, training, and evaluating our first machine learning models to forecast energy consumption.